-- Workshops for new parents: workshops will use light hearted exercises, discussion, and question and answer sessions to give a basic introduction to what the group members have learnt about what works for and in different bilingual families.
+- Online Workshops for new parents: workshops will use light-hearted exercises, discussion, and question and answer sessions to give a basic introduction to what the group members have learnt about what works for and in different bilingual families.
 Our workshops are run by parents for parents.

 *First Step*: Workshop for parents of children aged 0-3

 *Next Step*: Workshop for parents of children aged 4 and over which focuses on keeping up with more than one language as children start to read and write.

 Check our calendar for dates and other special events.

 - How you can support WFBG’s activities: Over the years, WFBG has given advice and support to hundreds of multilingual families in Waltham Forest and North East London.
 All of our activities are free to anyone interested in multilingual issues.
 For the remaining cost of our activities, we rely on grants from trusts and foundations.

 If you wish to become a member or simply support our group, please get in touch.